BereketAbera/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## PWD
-PWD: is a command to print the abslute path of the current directory
+PWD: is a command to print the absolute path of the current directory

 ## LS
 LS: is a command to print all the contents of the current directory